Philip the Arab and Christianity: Eusebius

 The most significant author to discuss Philip the Arab and Christianity is Eusebius, who served as bishop of Caesarea in Roman Palestine from ca. 314 to his death in 339.
-Eusebius' major work is the Historia Ecclesiastica, written in several editions dating from ca. 300 to 325.
+Eusebius's major work is the Historia Ecclesiastica, written in several editions dating from ca. 300 to 325.
 The Historia is not an attempt at a full history of the Church in the classical style, but rather a collection of facts addressing six topics in Christian history from the Apostolic times to the late 3rd century: (1) lists of bishops of major sees; (2) Christian teachers and their writings; (3) heresies; (4) the tribulations of the Jews; (5) the persecutions of Christians by pagan authorities; and (6) the martyrs.
-His Vita Constantini, written between Constantine's death in 337 and Eusebius' own death in 339, is a combination of eulogistic encomium and continuation of the Historia (the two separate documents were combined and distributed by Eusebius' successor in the see of Caesarea, Acacius).
+His Vita Constantini, written between Constantine's death in 337 and Eusebius's own death in 339, is a combination of eulogistic encomium and continuation of the Historia (the two separate documents were combined and distributed by Eusebius's successor, Acacius of Caesarea).

-Five references in Eusebius' Historia Ecclesiastica speak to Philip's Christianity; three directly, two by implication.
+Five references in Eusebius's Historia Ecclesiastica speak to Philip's Christianity; three directly, two by implication.
 At 6.34, he describes Philip visiting a church on Easter Eve and being denied entry by the presiding bishop because he had not yet confessed his sins.
 The bishop goes unnamed.
 At 6.36.3, he writes of letters from the Christian theologian Origen to Philip and to Philip's wife, Marcia Otacilia Severa.
 At 6.39, Eusebius writes that Decius persecuted Christians because he hated Philip.
 The remaining two references are quotations or paraphrases of Dionysius, bishop of Alexandria, a contemporary of Philip (he held the patriarchate from 247 to 265).
-At 6.41.9, Dionysius contrasts the tolerant Philip's rule with the intolerant Decius'.
+At 6.41.9, Dionysius contrasts the tolerant Philip's rule with the intolerant Decius.
 At 7.10.3, Dionysius implies that Alexander Severus (emperor from 222 to 235) and Philip were both openly Christian.